Education reform

 Education bodies

-The legislation for the Education (Scotland) Bill, which was published on 5 June 2024, is based on recommendations from Professor Ken Muir’s 'Putting Learners at the Centre’ report, published in March 2022.
+This legislation drew on recommendations from Professor Ken Muir’s 'Putting Learners at the Centre’ report, published in March 2022.

-The Bill will establish Qualifications Scotland, the replacement for the Scottish Qualifications Authority (SQA), and HM Inspectorate of Education (HMIE) by removing the inspection function from our national education agency – Education Scotland.
+The Bill also established His Majesty’s Inspectorate of Education in Scotland (HMIE) by removing the inspection function from our national education agency – Education Scotland.

-Additionally, work is ongoing to refocus Education Scotland’s functions.
-The national education agency will have a primary focus on the design, delivery and ongoing improvement of the curriculum that is taught in schools and settings across the country.
+Education Scotland will be also become a curriculum focused organisation, centring on design, delivery and ongoing improvement of the curriculum that is taught in schools and settings across the country.

 The national agency will also have an important role in supporting a thriving professional learning sector through a national framework and will build on the existing and well-regarded national leadership professional learning programmes.